boyerjason700/Pewlett-Hackard-Analysis/README.md

 | Manager | 2 |

 Our analysis produced the following results:
-- 30% of the employee force will be eligiable for retirement(90,398 employees)
+- 30% of the employee force will be eligible for retirement (90,398 employees)
-- 33% of the total eligiable for retirement have the title of Senior Engineer(29,414 employees)
+- 33% of the total eligible for retirement have the title of Senior Engineer (29,414 employees)

 ## Employees eligiable for mentorship program
-The following criteria was used to determine mentorship eligiablity:
+The following criteria was used to determine mentorship eligibility:
 - Birth date between 1/1/65 thru 12/31/65
 - Currently employed

-**Fig. 2-Employees eligiable for mentorship program by title**
+**Fig. 2-Employees eligible for mentorship program by title**

 | Title | # eligible for mentorship |
 | :------------: | :-------: |